spectrocloud/librarium/docs/docs-content/clusters/edge/cluster-management/skip-draining.md

    [Update a Cluster](../../cluster-management/cluster-updates.md).

    For existing clusters, when you update the profile without changing the `system.uri` parameter, these changes alone will take effect and will not trigger any reboot or repave.
-The next time you made a change to the cluster profile that will trigger a repave or reboot, the new draining settings will apply.
+The next time you make a change to the cluster profile that will trigger a repave or reboot, the new draining settings will apply.
 For more information about cluster behavior during upgrades, refer to [Edge Cluster Upgrade Behavior](../cluster-management/upgrade-behavior.md).